 As used herein, "U.S. Holder" means a beneficial owner of a Series A-2 Bond who for U.S. federal income tax purposes is an individual citizen or resident of the United States, a corporation or other entity taxable as a corporation created or organized in or under the laws of the United States or any State thereof (including the District of Columbia), an estate the income of which is subject to U.S. federal income taxation regardless of its source or a trust with respect to which a court within the United States is able to exercise primary supervision over the administration of the trust and one or more United States persons (as defined in the Code) have the authority to control all substantial decisions of the trust (or a trust that has made a valid election under Treasury Regulations to be treated as a domestic trust).
 As used herein, "Non-U.S. Holder" generally means a beneficial owner of a Series A-2 Bond (other than a partnership) who is not a U.S. Holder.
-If an entity classified as a partnership for U.S. federal income tax purposes is a beneficial owner of Series A-2 Bonds, the tax treatment of a partner in such partnership should consult their own tax advisors regarding the tax consequences of an investment in the Series A-2 Bonds (including their status as U.S. Holders or Non-U.S. Holders).
+If an entity classified as a partnership for U.S. federal income tax purposes is a beneficial owner of Series A-2 Bonds, the tax treatment of a partner in such partnership generally will depend upon the status of the partner and upon the activities of the partnership.
+Partners in such partnerships should consult their own tax advisors regarding the tax consequences of an investment in the Series A-2 Bonds (including their status as U.S. Holders or Non-U.S. Holders).